heikkipora/sataako-fi/README.md

 * use an [overlay-image](src/radar-edges.png) to draw the edge of the radars' range
 * encode image as PNG and WEBP maintaining transparency

-Openlayers will then reproject those images on the fly to [EPSG:3857 projection](http://spatialreference.org/ref/sr-org/7483/) aka WGS84 Web Mercator which is used by the Mapbox tiles.
+OpenLayers will then reproject those images on the fly to [EPSG:3857 projection](http://spatialreference.org/ref/sr-org/7483/) aka WGS84 Web Mercator which is used by the OpenStreetMap tiles.

 ## Contributing